DallelKh/GEMV_Halide_C/README.md

 1. Build Halide <br/>
     **---> Find out more about halide and how to set it up with llvm step by step at https://github.com/halide/Halide**

+## How to run
+2. Shell: git clone hjhgvj;hv
+2. Shell: